A one-stop MUET information station for Irshadians and Everyone!

 An OPINION is a statement that is based on someone’s beliefs or feelings.

+Why is Fact and Opinion an important reading strategy?
 It is important to be able to identify facts from opinions so that we are able to understand what is real

 from what is someone’s point of view or thought.

 How do we identify Facts and Opinions to help us understand what we are reading?
+Facts are true statements that give us information about the topic or main idea.

 Opinions will have clue words or phrases that will tell us that the statement is someone’s feeling or